Do You Need Chains to Drive to Big Bear?

 Getting up the mountain is the part most first-timers underestimate.
-Here's what the chain-control levels mean for your car, which road to take, and how to not get caught out.
+Here's the short answer, then what the chain-control levels mean for your car and which road to take.

 What R-1, R-2, and R-3 mean